mukarramishaq/please-send-emails/readme.md

 2. Register the event of this template in `src/types.ts` under [EVENT_TYPES](https://github.com/mukarramishaq/please-send-emails/blob/53fd64d67f306328e2ba0c9cbf67be9f2eb1c940/src/types.ts#L36) enum

 3. Register this email template in [src/emailTemplatesRegister.ts](https://github.com/mukarramishaq/please-send-emails/blob/main/src/emailTemplatesRegister.ts) by adding a new object of `TemplateRegistry`.

+**Note**: attachments in `TemplateRegistery` is an array of [Attachment](https://github.com/mukarramishaq/please-send-emails/blob/105bc4e93d4fe7a45af23633c28231f2ce838d3c/src/types.ts#L23) objects.
+And `filename` and `path` attributes of `Attachment` can use context data.
+So, we can dynamically decide what attachment to send with email.

+**Note**: Every element which can use context data must use `Handlebars` notation to access the context attributes. e.g. "Happy {{whatTh}} Anniversary".
+Here `whatTh` will be an attribute of context object

 4. Register the context creator function of this template in  file `src/context.ts` under object [contextHandlers](https://github.com/mukarramishaq/please-send-emails/blob/cb660ea5c3d9f4cea097d943bd1f8c57de298ccc/src/context.ts#L9).
 In, this `contextHandlers` object, key is value from enum [EVENT_TYPES](https://github.com/mukarramishaq/please-send-emails/blob/cb660ea5c3d9f4cea097d943bd1f8c57de298ccc/src/types.ts#L30) and value is a function.
 Whatever this function will return will be used as context for the email template of that specific event.